fgmart/fgmart.github.io/_pages/about.md

 **Dean's Welcome.** It is my privilege to serve the UT San Antonio community as your interim dean.
-I strive to support all of us&#151;students, staff, and faculty&#151;to have the opportunity to pursue our professional successes.
+I strive to support all of us&#151;students, staff, and faculty&#151;in pursuing our professional successes.
 I wish to foster an environment where all are respected and valued members of our community.

 Please see [information about the degree programs](https://www.utsa.edu/today/2024/12/story/utsa-announces-college-of-ai-cyber-and-computing.html)